abdolence/redacter-rs/README.md

 To be able to use Open AI LLM you need to provide an API key using `--open-ai-api-key` command line option.
 Optionally, you can provide a model name using `--open-ai-model` option.
 Default is `gpt-4o-mini`.

+### AWS Comprehend

+To be able to use AWS Comprehend DLP you need to authenticate using `aws configure` or provide a service account.
+To provide an AWS region use `--aws-region` option since AWS Comprehend may not be available in all regions.
+AWS Comprehend DLP is only available for unstructured text files.

 ## Multiple redacters